| Background |

 Preliminary research showed that users found the old iBus interface outdated, unintuitive, unattractive, and complicated.
 As the sole designer for iBus, I was responsible for all interface and visual design.
 I independently designed the entire product, including two app versions with dark and light modes, and a responsive website.
 Usability testing found the new app interface cleaner, more modern, and intuitive, with imagery and block design for easier understanding.

-Dark and Light Mode
+Optimizing Accessibility: Dark and Light Mode

 As a government collaboration project, iBus must meet policy compliance and accessibility standards.
 The new iBus design includes light and dark modes to enhance user experience.
 I developed these modes with a focus on improving accessibility for the elderly and visually impaired, ensuring that color choices and font sizes in dark mode meet accessibility standards for better readability and comfort.